robotnic/angular-xmpp-services/README.md

 ## structure

-There is an outher <xmpp></xmpp> the containes the other directives.
+There is an outer &lt;xmpp>&lt;/xmpp> that containes the other directives.
 It provides xmpp core https://xmpp-ftw.jit.su/manual/core/

 ```